 As you can see it is only big enough to sleep in.
 The video below does a pretty good job of illustrating it.

 There is not much extra room inside most of these but at least they would get you out of foul weather if you had no where else to go.

 One last option which may be appealing to some as it is small, light and inexpensive.
-A bicycle tent camper can be had for $390 on Ebay.
+A bicycle tent camper can be had for under $400 on Amazon and Ebay.
 It is made in China so I don’t know the quality of it.
 It has 16 inch wheels which I would not care much for.
 Maybe 20 inch wheels could be installed in their place, but that would mess up the frame work support legs which sit on the ground with the 16 inch wheels.
 It sets up and tears down quickly so that is a plus.
 One can also carry up to 50 pounds of extra gear on it when it is all folded up.
 I would think having a tarp along to place over it might be a good idea … in case of rain or snow.
 It shows that it comes with a rain cover.
 I would still want the extra tarp anyway.

 I just ordered one of these tent campers so I will let you know what I think of it.